Cars & motorcycles

 Loans & mortgages

-The annual maximum out-of-pocket consists of a fixed annual amount – the so-called deductible (or “franchise”) – and the coinsurance.
-Up to the amount of the selected deductible, policyholders have to pay the cost of medical services out of their pocket.
-After that, they must pay 10 per cent of the costs exceeding this deductible themselves (coinsurance) up to a maximum of 700 francs per year (350 francs per year for children).
+The annual maximum out-of-pocket amount consists of a fixed annual amount – the so-called deductible (or “franchise”) – and the coinsurance.
+Up to the amount of the selected deductible, policyholders have to pay the cost of medical services out of their own pocket.
+After that, they must pay 10% of the costs exceeding this deductible themselves (coinsurance) up to a maximum of 700 francs per year (350 francs per year for children).
 Maternity-related benefits are not subject to the deductible and coinsurance.

-The benefits under basic insurance are specified in the Health Insurance Act (KVG) and therefore consistent among all health insurers.
+The cover provided under basic insurance is specified in the Health Insurance Act (KVG/LAMal) and is therefore the same from all health insurers.

 – Psychiatric therapy

 Health insurance only covers the cost of psychiatric therapy if there is scientific evidence for the efficacy of the methods applied.
 At most, 40 evaluation and therapy sessions are covered.
 If psychiatric therapy requires more than 40 sessions, the treating doctor must make a well-founded suggestion to the medical adviser of the health insurance company about how the therapy should continue.

 Tip: You will need supplemental insurance for outpatient treatment if treated by psychotherapists without a medical degree, unless they treat you in a practice of a specialist doctor trained in psychotherapy under medical supervision (psychotherapy delegated by a physician).